-Background on COVID-19: COVID-19 is the abbreviated name for novel Coronavirus Disease 2019 that first emerged in Wuhan, Hubei Province, China.
+Background on COVID-19: COVID-19 is the disease caused by novel Coronavirus virus 2019 that first emerged in Wuhan, Hubei Province, China.
 COVID-19 is a respiratory illness that can spread from person to person through respiratory droplets.

 The situation with this outbreak is evolving rapidly with new information being learned daily.
 The CDC is working closely with federal, state, and local health departments.
 We will issue additional guidance as it is available.
 The document is current with CDC guidance as of 3/12/20.
 Visit the CDC website for the latest updates: